SQL Server Interview Questions

-In GET method length of the string is restricted while in POST method length of the string is not restricted.
+In GET method length of the string is restricted while in POST method length of the string is not limited.

-Log shipping is the process of automating the backup of a database and transaction log file on a primary database server, and then restoring them onto a standby server.
+Log shipping is the process of automating the backup of a database and transaction log file on a primary database server and then restoring them on a standby server.
 Many servers support this technique for maintaining a backup server, such as Microsoft SQL Server, 4D server, MySQL, and PostgreSQL.

 31) What are the different type of replication in SQL Server?

-There are three type of replication in SQL Server.
+There are three types of replication in SQL Server.

-1) Snapshot replication:snapshot replication distributes data exactly as it appears at a specific moment.
-Snapshot replication is best method for replicating data that changes infrequently.
+1) Snapshot replication: Snapshot replication distributes data exactly as it appears at a specific moment.
+Snapshot replication is the best method for replicating data that changes infrequently.
 Snapshot replication is the easiest way to maintain.

 2) Transactional replication: Transactional replication is a process of distributing data from publisher to subscriber.
-Transactional replication is generally used in server to server environment.
-It is more appropriate when you want incremental change propagated to subscriber.
+Transactional replication is generally used in the "server to server" environment.
+It is appropriate when you want incremental change propagated to the subscriber.

-A list of advantages using third party tools:
+A list of advantages of using third-party tools:

 34) What are the different types of collation sensitivity in SQL Server?

-There are 4 types of collation sensitivity in SQL Server:
+There are four types of collation sensitivity in SQL Server:

 35) What are the Hotfixes and Patches in SQL Server?

-Hotfixs are small software patches that are applied to live systems .
+Hotfixes are small software patches that are applied to live systems.
 A hotfix is a single, cumulative package that includes one or more files used to address a problem in a software product.